MehulKChaudhari/Portfolio-UsingHtmlCss/README.md

 ### Specially made for NeogCamp.

 Do check out.
-I have some small projects I have made using basic concepts of HTML5, CSS3, Vanila JS, and React JS.
+I have added some small projects in projects section which I have made using basic concepts of HTML5, CSS3, Vanila JS, and React JS.